 o Stronger adrenal glands

-We’ve began conducting puppy temperament testing which help families gain insights into a puppy's personality.
+We conduct puppy temperament testing which helps families gain insight into a puppy's personality.
 Keep in mind that the puppy's behavior as an adult will depend on many factors, including life experiences and the parenting and training received from pet parents.

 Our puppies get a head start on grooming exposure.
 Grooming is important in maintaining a puppy’s overall health and wellbeing.
 Early grooming also teaches puppies to tolerate grooming when he or she is young.
 When puppies are introduced to grooming at an older age, puppies become easily stressed and make grooming sessions almost impossible to complete.
 Our puppies receive routine nail clipping and baths.
 They are also exposed to the blow dryer, sheers, and the vibration of clippers.

 We believe in the power of crate training and exposure starts with us!
-At 6 weeks of age puppies begin crate training freely with open doors to allow them to become comfortable and familiar with their crates.
-At 7 weeks old we begin closing the doors for short intervals and allow a separate nap time for each puppy.
+At 4 weeks of age puppies begin introduction to crate training.
+Puppies roam freely with open doors to allow them to become comfortable and familiar with their crates.
+At 6 weeks old we begin closing the doors for short intervals and allow a separate nap time for each puppy.
 Every puppy is crated over night for a few days prior to going off to their new homes.
 Families learn where their puppies are with overnight crate training prior to puppy’s first night in their new homes.

 Our puppies are kept indoors in safe, clean stimulation areas.
 These areas include puppy enrichment activities for physical and mental stimulation.
-In addition, puppies are well socialized and entertained by our 3 children.
-When puppies are of age we allow our children to have supervised playtime with our puppies daily.
+In addition, puppies are well socialized and entertained by our 3 children, nieces and nephews and friends.

 We provide a lifetime of support to our TK Poodles puppy families no matter the age of the puppy or dog.